-Please join us for the 31st annual Massachusetts Tomato Contest on Thursday, August 20 at the Boston Public Market, 100 Hanover Street, Boston (*please note the new location*).
+Please join us for the 31st annual Massachusetts Tomato Contest on Thursday, August 20 in the KITCHEN at the Boston Public Market, 100 Hanover Street, Boston (*please note the new location*).
 Tomatoes will be judged by a panel of experts on flavor, firmness/slicing quality, exterior color and shape.
-The contest is sponsored by the New England Vegetable and Berry Growers Association in cooperation with the Massachusetts Department of Agricultural Resources and Mass Farmers’ Markets and hosted by the Boston Public Market Association.
+The contest is sponsored by the New England Vegetable and Berry Growers Association in cooperation with the Massachusetts Department of Agricultural Resources and Mass Farmers’ Markets and hosted by the Boston Public Market Association and Trustees of Reservations.
 This friendly contest is open to commercial tomato growers and is designed to increase consumer’s awareness of local agriculture.

 At the Boston Public Market Demonstration Kitchen, 100 Hanover Street, Boston

 Thursday, August 20, 2015

 2015 Schedule of Events:

 9:00 am to 10:45 am – Tomato drop-off and registration